-This guide shows how to configure a Ruckus Wireless device in the "Controller - AP" architecture for Volare.
+This guide shows how to configure a Ruckus Wireless device in the "Controller - AP" architecture for Cloud4Wi.

-Please note that the images contained in this article may contain outdated configuration data.
-Therefore, please check the data contained in the article "Parameters for the Solution" at the bottom of the page, as they are certainly up to date.
+Please note that the images contained in this page may contain outdated configuration data.
+Therefore, please check the data in the article "Parameters for the Solution" at the bottom of the page, as they are certainly up to date.

 The following device models are supported:

-In order to use a Ruckus Wireless device as an access point, you must connect the controller and the access points to the Internet.
-The access points must be configured to correctly point to the controller.
+To use a Ruckus Wireless device as an access point, you must connect the controller and the access points to the Internet.
+The access points must be configured to point to the controller correctly.

 Accessing the controller

 You can access the controller through the web UI.

 The controller must be configured to communicate with the RADIUS Server and the Splash Page correctly.
 The configuration of the access points is the final step of this process.

 The first step is to configure access to the RADIUS server.
 After that, it is necessary to configure the hotspot service and, finally, the WLAN and the WLAN group for the hotspot service.
 Once done, this WLAN group must be assigned to those access points which will act as access points.
 This procedure will be discussed step by step.